100mslive/100ms-docs/common/live-streaming.md

 ## Overview

+Live video interactions can span various levels of interactivity.
+For example, in a virtual event, some participants can be on stage talking to each other, whereas participants in the audience can be listening to them.

-100ms enables you to build live interactive video features in your app with **3 circles of interactivity**.
-These 3 circles can be mixed and matched to get your ideal use-case.
+At 100ms, we think of this as the **3 levels of interactivity**.
+100ms enables you to build live video use-cases by mixing and matching these 3 levels to get to your ideal solution.

-Each of these circles are represented by [100ms roles](templates-and-roles).
-Participants can move across circles with a single API call to change roles.

-* **Circle 1**: Full duplex audio/video in real-time
+* **Level 1**: Full duplex audio/video in real-time

-    Every participant publishes their audio/video, and interacts with others in sub-second latency.
+    Level 1 participants publish their audio/video, and interact with others in sub-second latency.
 This is real-time video conferencing, similar to Zoom or Google Meet.

-* **Circle 2**: Webinar-style audience in real-time
+* **Level 2**: Webinar-style audience in real-time

-    Participants are split into stage and audience, where the stage is on circle 1.
-The audience consumes their audio/video in sub-second latency.
-The audience is not publishing their own audio/video, but can engage with the stage through messaging (chat, emojis, custom events).
-This is similar to a webinar on Zoom.
+    Level 2 participants consume audio/video from level 1 participants with sub-second latency, without publishing their own audio/video.
+Level 2 participants can engage with level 1 through messaging (chat, emojis, custom events).
+This is similar to a Zoom webinar.

+    Levels 1 and 2 are enabled using WebRTC.

-* **Circle 3**: Live stream audience consuming in near real-time
+* **Level 3**: Live stream audience consuming in near real-time

-    In this circle, the audience consumes a composite live stream in near real-time (<10 secs of latency).
-The audience can interact with other participants via messaging.
-This is similar to Twitch or YouTube Live.
+    Level 3 participants consume a composite live stream in near real-time (<10 secs of latency) without publishing their audio/video.
+They can interact with other participants via messaging.
+This is similar to viewers on Twitch or YouTube Live, and is enabled via **100ms Interactive Live Streaming**.

+    Live streaming uses [HLS](https://www.100ms.live/blog/hls-101-beginners-guide) to achieve near real-time latency at scale.

+The [roles primitive](templates-and-roles) can be used to define capabilities of a participant and associate them to an interaction level.
+A participant can move between levels using a single API call to change roles.

-100ms Interactive Live Streaming enables circle 3 of interactivity.
+## Try Interactive Live Streaming

-## Try it out

 Use our [Live Streaming Starter Kit](https://www.100ms.live/marketplace/live-streaming-starter-kit) to try out the experience before you write a line of code.